CESSProject/doc-v2/developer/tutorials/deploy-sc-ink.md

    target/debug/cess-node --dev
    ```

-   The node will start running and the console will display something as below.
+   The node will start running and the console will display something as below.<br/>

    ![CESS Node Console](../../assets/developer/tutorials/deploy-sc-ink/cess-node.png)